 The company is biased towards mountain bikes but it has also come up with some spectacular road bikes.

-Funny thing is that they have not been used in cross country races yet.
+Funny thing is that they have not been used in cross-country races yet.
 Just like any other company it has its shortcomings.
-They come in forms of men, women, and kids racer bikes.
+They come in the forms of men, women, and kids racer bikes.

 Ibis Mojo 4 – Close relative to the Yeti-series mountain bikes